PTH (1-34) Human

 Parathyroid Hormone (1-84) N15 Labeled Human Recombinant

-PTH (1-84) N15 Human Recombinant produced in E.coli is a single, non-glycosylated polypeptide chain containing 84 amino acids and having a molecular mass of 9550 Dalton labeled by the stable isotope N15.
+Recombinant Human PTH (1-84) N15, produced in E. coli, is a single, non-glycosylated polypeptide chain composed of 84 amino acids.
+It has a molecular mass of 9550 Daltons and is labeled with the stable isotope N15.
+The purification process for PTH (1-84) N15 involves proprietary chromatographic techniques.

 Shipped with Ice Packs